CopernicaMarketingSoftware/Documentation/Yothalot/helloworld.md

      *  every found key, and for each reduced value.
      *
      *  In this specific WordCount example, the key is a word, and the
-     *  value the total number of occurances
+     *  value the total number of occurrences
      *
      *  @param  mixed       The key for which the result comes in
      *  @param  mixed       Fully reduced value